Emberlynn-Loo/tp/docs/DeveloperGuide.md

 The `EditRelationshipCommand` class extends the `Command` class and implements the following operation:
 * `EditRelationshipCommand#execute()` — Edits a relationship between two persons.

+#### Scenario 1: Editing a roleless relationship

-Given below is an example usage scenario and how editing a relationship behaves at each step.
+Given below is an example usage scenario and how editing a roleless relationship behaves at each step.

-Step 1: The user executes `editRelation /1234 /5678 /friends /colleagues` to edit a relationship.
+Step 1: The user executes `editRelation /1234 /5678 /friends /colleagues` to edit a roleless relationship.

 Step 2: When `LogicManager` is called upon to execute this command, it will pass it to an `AddressBookParser` object.

 Step 3: The `AddressBookParser` recognizes the `editRelation` keyword and creates a new `EditRelationshipCommandParser`.
 The `EditRelationshipCommandParser#parse` method is then called on the object to parse the rest of the command `/1234 /5678 /friends /colleagues`.

-Step 4: `ParserUtil#getRelationshipHashMapEdit(details)`is then called to parse the relationship details.
+Step 4: `ParserUtil#getRelationshipHashMapEdit(details)`is then called to parse the relationship details into a hashmap.
 This method checks that the relationship details are provided in the correct format and that the UUIDs and relationship descriptors are valid.
 It then returns a `LinkedHashMap<String, String>` containing the relationship details.

-Step 5: `ParserUtil#relationKeysAndValues(linkedHashmap, index, boolean)` is then called to extract the keys and values from the `LinkedHashMap<String, String>` at the specified index and boolean according to the provided relationship details.
-It then returns a `String` containing the key or value of the relationship details.
-This method will be called multiple times to extract the `oldRelationshipDescriptor` and `newRelationshipDescriptor`.
+Step 5: `ParserUtil#relationKeysAndValues(linkedHashmap, index, boolean)` is then called to extract the key/value according to the `boolean`(`true`: get value, `false`: get key) from the `LinkedHashMap<String, String>` at the specified index and boolean according to the provided relationship details.
+It then returns a `String` containing the result.
+This method will be called multiple times to extract the correct `originUuid`, `targetUuid`, `oldRelationshipDescriptor` and `newRelationshipDescriptor`.

 Step 6: `EditRelationshipCommandParser#parse` then returns a new `EditRelationshipCommand` object with the parsed relationship details.